GameFoundry/B3DFramework/Documentation/Manuals/docs/00_User_Manuals/12_Advanced_Rendering/06_creatingMeshes.md

 In this chapter we'll learn how to create meshes manually and populate them with data.

 # Creating a mesh
 To create a mesh call @bs::Mesh::create or one if its overloads.
-You'll need to populate the @bs::MESH_DESC structure and pass it as a parameter.
+You'll need to populate the @bs::MeshCreateInformation structure and pass it as a parameter.
 At minimum the structure requires you to provide:
- - @bs::MESH_DESC::numVertices - Number of vertices in the mesh
+ - @bs::MeshCreateInformation::VertexCount - Number of vertices in the mesh
- - @bs::MESH_DESC::numIndices - Number of indices in the mesh
+ - @bs::MeshCreateInformation::IndexCount - Number of indices in the mesh
- - @bs::MESH_DESC::vertexDesc - Structure of type @bs::VertexDataDesc that describes what kind of data does each individual vertex contains, which we'll discuss in detail later.
+ - @bs::MeshCreateInformation::VertexDescription - Structure of type @bs::VertexDataDesc that describes what kind of data does each individual vertex contains, which we'll discuss in detail later.

 Optionally you can also provide:
- - @bs::MESH_DESC::indexType - Type of each index in the index buffer.
+ - @bs::MeshCreateInformation::IndexType - Type of each index in the index buffer.
 They can be 32 or 16 bit, as specified by the @bs::IndexType enum.
- - @bs::MESH_DESC::subMeshes - A mesh can have multiple sub-meshes.
+ - @bs::MeshCreateInformation::SubMeshes - A mesh can have multiple sub-meshes.
 Each sub-mesh is described by an offset and a range of indices that belong to it.
 Sub-meshes can be used for rendering sections of a mesh, instead of all of it (for example if a single mesh uses different materials).
 By default all indices are considered to be part of a single mesh.
- - @bs::MESH_DESC::usage - Usage flag that specifies how the mesh is intended to be used, in a form of @bs::MeshUsage enum.
+ - @bs::MeshCreateInformation::Usage - Usage flag that specifies how the mesh is intended to be used, in a form of @bs::MeshUsage enum.

 Supported mesh usage flags are:
  - @bs::MU_STATIC - Specify for normal meshes that are created once (or updated very rarely)